Amadeo I of Spain: August 1872 Elections and Their Consequences

 Caricature of Amadeo I, Gil Blas, 4 August 1872, by Josep Lluís Pellicer.

 The August 24 elections saw Radicals propose jury trials, abolishing conscription and Matrícula de mar, church-state separation, public education, and militia strengthening to fulfill 1868 promises to the working classes.
 The Constitutional Party debated participation—opting in on 5 July to block a Republic—but fielded few candidates amid defeatism, with Serrano refusing to run, weakening the dynasty's conservative pillar.
 Topete, Sagasta, and Antonio de los Ríos Rosas led instead.
 Radicals won 274 seats, with 77 Republicans, 14 Constitutionalists, and 9 Moderates, aided by a Radical-Republican pact and over 50% abstention from boycotts and apathy.

 Vilches notes the elections discredited the 1868 Revolution among conservatives, shifting the regime leftward via illegalities, sidelining Constitutionalists, and aligning Amadeo with Radicals, prompting Bourbon restoration talk for Alfonso XII.
 Montpensier's 20 June letter endorsed Alfonso as a progressive heir, gaining traction with Cánovas's liberal Moderates.

 Abolition of Slavery Project in Puerto Rico

 On 15 September, Ruiz Zorrilla's reform program passed only the Criminal Procedure Law.
-The Abolition of slavery in Spain in Puerto Rico—immediate abolition, provincial regime, and split civil-military authority—split the cabinet.
+The abolition of slavery in Spain in Puerto Rico—immediate abolition, provincial regime, and split civil-military authority—split the cabinet.
 Overseas Minister Gasset y Artime and Finance Minister Ruiz Gómez resigned, replaced by Tomás María Mosquera, who presented himself on 24 December, backed by Republicans and the Sociedad Abolicionista Española.
-Cuba's abolition was deferred due to Centro Hispano Ultramarino pressure.
+Cuba's abolition was deferred due to pressure from the Centro Hispano Ultramarino.
 Conservatives feared destabilising Puerto Rico and encouraging Cuban rebels, while Radicals saw it as a peace gesture.
 Opposition from the National League, including Serrano and Cánovas, sought a conservative government to halt reforms without toppling the regime.